Farihagill/grade_calculator/README.md

 John Doe's average score is 87.67 and grade is A.
-Jane Smith's average score is 80.00 and grade is B.# grade_calculator
+Jane Smith's average score is 80.00 and grade is B.# grade_calculator Contributing
+Contributions are welcome!
+If you have any suggestions or improvements, please create an issue or submit a pull request.

+License
+This project is licensed under the MIT License.
+See the LICENSE file for more details.